PAbishai/ride-my-way-django/README.md

 The core features are:

-    Users can create an account and log in.
+    1. Users can create an account and log in.
-    Drivers can add ride offers.
+    2. Drivers can add ride offers.
-    Passengers can view all available ride offers from drivers who are their friends.
+    3. Passengers can view all available ride offers from drivers who are their friends.
-    Passengers can see the details of a ride offer and request to join the ride.
-E.g What time the ride leaves, where it is headed e.t.c
+    4. Passengers can see the details of a ride offer and request to join the ride.
+E.g What time the ride leaves where it is headed e.t.c
-    Drivers can view the requests to the ride offer they created.
+    5. Drivers can view the requests to the ride offer they created.
-    Drivers can either accept or reject a ride request.
+    6. Drivers can either accept or reject a ride request.

 # Developement details